 Public Health orders include significant limits on gatherings.

 Public Health recommends remote working and learning.

-Institution-wide Communicable Disease Infection Plan in place based on provincial sector guidance; some research by Faculty requires approval; moderate levels of in-person teaching; visitors supporting core activites by approval only; limited building access
+Institution-wide Communicable Disease Infection Plan in place based on provincial sector guidance; some research by Faculty requires approval; moderate levels of in-person teaching; visitors supporting core activities by approval only; limited building access

 Moderate but managed levels of community transmission, low number of cases on campus; outbreaks may be identified from time to time.

-Public Health orders include limits on gatherings and support in-person teaching and research with safe work plans in place.
+Public Health orders include increased on gatherings and support in-person teaching and research with safe work plans in place.

 In-person teaching and research on campus; institution-wide Communicable Disease Infection Plan in place based on provincial sector guidance

 Minimal restrictions commensurate with local, provincial and national guidelines.